6th ARW leaders visit ‘Black Knights’

-U.S. Air Force Col. Ben Jonsson, 6th Air Refueling Wing commander, and Col. Allen King, 117th ARW commander stand on the flight line at Sumpter Smith Joint National Guard Base, in Birmingham, Ala., March 30, 2021.
-The 6th ARW command team made a stop at Sumpter Smith Joint National Guard Base, for a visit with the 117th ARW and the 99th Air Refueling Squadron, which functions administratively under MacDill Air Force Base.
+U.S. Air Force Col. Ben Jonsson, 6th Air Refueling Wing commander and Chief Master Sgt.
+Shae Gee, 6th Air Refueling Wing command chief attend a mission brief, March 30, 2021, Sumpter Smith Joint National Guard Base, in Birmingham, Ala.
+The 6th ARW command team met with leaders from the 117th ARW and the 99th Air Refueling Squadron during their visit to discuss the total force integration and operations between the units assigned to Sumpter Smith.
 (U.S. Air Force photo by Senior Airman Shannon Bowman)

 |Date Taken: